aramboi/angelramboi/content/articles/2011/installing-virtualbox-guest-additions-in-ubuntu-server.md

-Title: Installing VirtualBox Guest Additions in Ubuntu Server
+Title: Install VirtualBox Guest Additions in Ubuntu Server
 Date: 2011-01-06
-Category: linux
+Category: guides
-Tags: ubuntu, server, virtualbox
+Tags: ubuntu, virtualbox
-Summary: Getting shared folders to work for non-GUI virtual machines.
+Description: Getting shared folders to work for non-GUI virtual machines.

 If you need to use features like "Shared folders" in Virtualbox guests you have to install the Guest Additions.
 With Ubuntu desktop or Windows this is a breeze, but I couldn't find a unified guide on how to do it in a server environment.